Frequently Asked Questions

 'Generalisability' has also been demonstrated.

-Executives from 14 of 21 industrial sectors have made a successful Review.
+Executives from 14 of 21 industrial sectors have made a successful Review using a questionnaire.

 Employee turnover varies depending on the state of the economy, industry, etc. For the purposes of the Review please base your answers on the data below.
 Employee turnover is calculated as follows: